 How much work should it take a day?

 Students should aim to complete their Daily Goal four or five times a week.
 The amount of time this takes will vary for each student, based on the size of the daily goal, reading speed and accuracy, but it takes members of the TassoTeam who aren’t scientists around 15 minutes a day.

 Why is the grade guarantee different?

 The guarantees are different because we are aiming to provide different things for schools and private subscribers.
-For private subscribers we want to be a viable alternative to private tuition, which is so costly that the expectations are for students to achieve As or A*s (9-7 on the new system).
-However, in schools we are not an alternative to teaching — we are simply trying to supplement and support teachers in the best way possible, and we want to be able to help every student.
-We feel that the best way for us to do this is by helping thousands of children make the leap across the C grade boundary (or a 5 on the new system) with a more manageable workload target.
+For private subscribers we want to be a viable alternative to private tuition, which is so costly that the expectations are for students to achieve a 9-7.
+However, in schools we are not an alternative to teaching; we are simply trying to supplement and support teachers in the best way possible, and we want to be able to help every student.
+We feel that the best way for us to do this is by helping thousands of children make the leap across the grade 5 boundary with a more manageable workload target.
 Of course, there’s nothing stopping a school student reaching 100% if they wish.

 TASSOMAI for Private USERS - FAQS

 We will need an email address for the parent/cardholder, and their details to create their account.
 We also need a different email address for the child in order to create their account.
 While it is possible to move from one course to another, this may mean having to start again, so it’s best to make sure you know which exam board and course you need before setting up your accounts.